amihere/digital_qlc/new_questions.md

 ## professional_contact

 **Question:** That's a brave and powerful choice.
 Recognizing you need that level of support is a sign of great strength.
-Based on your selection, a member of our care team can reach out to you confidentially to help schedule a call with a professional.
-You're being a good mom to yourself, which is how you're a good mom to your baby.
-Reply to move to the next message.
+A member of our care team will reach out to you in 72 hours to discuss scheduling a call with a professional.
+Would you like to leave some feedback in your own words?
+My team would love to hear from you.

-**Type:** text
+**Type:** choice
-**Next:** feedback_request
+**Options:** Yes!, No
+**Next:** case professional_contact: Yes! -> feedback_request, No -> final_summary

 ---

 ## community_group_info

 **Question:** That's a wonderful idea.
 Sometimes, a mother just needs another mother who understands.
-Our groups are safe, private spaces led by a facilitator where you can share and listen without judgment.
-Based on your selection, a member of our care team can reach out to you confidentially to help schedule a call with a professional.
-How likely do you feel you are to join an upcoming group session?
+Our groups are safe, private spaces led by a facilitator/mother where you can share and listen without judgment.
+Based on your selection, a member of our care team will reach out to you connect you with a group within 72 hours.
+Would you like to leave some feedback in your own words?
+My team would love to hear from you.
 **Type:** choice
-**Options:** Very likely I'm interested!, Somewhat likely I'd like to see the schedule, Unsure tell me more about how it works
-**Next:** feedback_request
+**Options:** Yes!, No
+**Next:** case community_group_info: Yes! -> feedback_request, No -> final_summary

 ---

 ## rest_choice

-**Question:** That is a perfectly good and wise choice.
+**Question:** That is a perfectly wise choice.
 Listening to your own needs is a beautiful act of self-care.
-Sometimes the most important thing we can do is pause and not rush.
 I won't overwhelm you with any more questions or options.
-You can come back and explore the other options anytime.
-Sure.
-I'm always here if you need me.
+You can come back and explore the other options anytime; I'm always here if you need me.
+Would you like to leave some feedback in your own words?
-**Type:** text
-**Next:** feedback_request
+**Options:** Yes!, No
+**Next:** case rest_choice: Yes! -> feedback_request, No -> final_summary

 ---

 ## feedback_request

-**Question:** My team would appreciate your feedback So can you tell us what you think about Eli?
-[Please don't leave any sensitive information here as responses can take up to 1 week]
+**Question:** My team would appreciate your feedback.
+Can you tell us what you think about Eli?
 **Type:** text
 **Next:** final_summary